Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Because this PEP introduces a new field to the core metadata, it bumps the latest core metadata version to 2.5.

 The Import-Name and Import-Namespace fields are “multiple uses” fields.
-Each entry of both fields MUST be a valid import name.
-The names specified MUST be importable when the project is installed on some platform for the same version of the project (e.g. the metadata MUST be consistent across all sdists and wheels for a project release).
-This does imply that the information isn’t specific to the distribution artifact it is found in, but for the release version the distribution artifact belongs to.
+Each entry of both fields MUST be a valid import name or can be empty in the case of Import-Name.
+Any names specified MUST be importable when the project is installed on some platform for the same version of the project (e.g. the metadata MUST be consistent across all sdists and wheels for a project release).
+This does imply that the information isn’t specific to the distribution artifact it is found in, but to the release version the distribution artifact belongs to.

 Import-Name lists import names which a project, when installed, would exclusively provide (i.e. if two projects were installed with the same import names listed in Import-Name, then one of the projects would shadow the name for the other).
 Import-Namespace lists import names that, when installed, would be provided by the project, but not exclusively (i.e. projects all listing the same import name in Import-Namespace being installed together would not shadow those shared names).